thiagobien/ACL/workshop/06_Monitoring_as_a_Service/04_Push_Events_to_Dynatrace/README.md

     ```
 1. Commit/Push the changes to your GitHub Repository *carts*.

-## Step 3: Add Step to Staging Pipeline
+## Step 3: Add additional Step to Staging Pipeline
 Besides, it is necessary to update the staging pipeline to push deployment events for each service that gets deployed to the staging environment.

 1. Open the `Jenkinsfile` for the `k8s-deploy-staging` pipeline.